 | Full chimney restoration | 300-500 sq ft | $700-$1,200 | $2,500-$4,500 | 4-7 days | $3,200-$5,700 |

-Important note: These prices assume standard brick-and-mortar conditions.
-If I discover structural issues, need to remove old paint, or work with specialized historic materials, costs can increase by 25-50%.
+One quick note: these prices assume standard brick-and-mortar conditions.
+If I run into structural problems, have to strip old paint, or work with specialty historic materials, the cost can climb by 25 to 50%.

 Firebox Repair and Restoration

-The firebox is where the actual fire burns, and it endures tremendous heat.
-Over time, firebricks crack, mortar deteriorates, and the entire firebox can become unsafe.
+The firebox is where the fire actually burns, so it takes a brutal amount of heat.
+Over time the firebricks crack, the mortar breaks down, and the whole firebox can turn into a hazard.

 | Firebox Service | Description | Cost Range |